 Expect more changes from the books.
 Those of you who haven't read the books can expect to hear more grumbling (and in some cases cheering) from book readers, as showrunners David Benioff and D.B.
-Weiss have hinted that they're going to have to make more cuts and changes as things go on (though that may matter more in Season 5, since it sounds like the major changes will start when they hit book four, A Feast for Crows).
+Weiss have hinted that they're going to have to make more cuts and changes as things go on, and it sounds like we'll see plenty of changes this year.

 Directors.
 Here's the skinny on who directed each episode.